StakeSquid/graphprotocol-testnet-docker/README.md

 `ADMIN_USER` and `ADMIN_PASSWORD` will be used by Grafana, Prometheus and AlertManager.

-`DB_HOST` - do not modify this unless you're running native (non-dockerized) PostgreSQL.

-`AGENT_DB_HOST` - do not modify this unless you're running native (non-dockerized) PostgreSQL.

 `DB_USER` and `DB_PASS` will be used for initializing the PostgreSQL Databases (both index/query DB and indexer agent/service DB).

 `AGENT_DB_NAME` is the name of the database used by the Indexer agent/service nodes.

 `GRAPH_NODE_DB_NAME` is the name of the database used by the Index/Query nodes.

-`MAINNET_RPC` should be your Mainnet Ethereum Archive node endpoint.
-This will be used by the index/query node ingestors.
+`MAINNET_RPC_0` and `MAINNET_RPC_1` should be your Mainnet Ethereum Archive node endpoint. `RPC_0` will be used by `index-node-0` and `query-node-0` and `RPC_1` will be used by `index-node-1`

 `RINKEBY_RPC` should be your Rinkeby RPC - can be a fast/full node, can also be an infura account.
+If you choose to run your own testnet network subgraph endpoint, this will need to be archive.

 `OPERATOR_SEED_PHRASE` should belong to the operator wallet mnemonic phrase.